hsgg/1-node-supercomputer/2023/blog-20230108-bad-documentaries.md

 I've been watching *waaayyy* too many documentaries lately.
 Anything from why some country does this and that, why trains or why not trains, or mathematics this and physics that.

-Here I will argue that arguments in documentaries should be better.
+Here I will argue in three acts that arguments in documentaries should be better.
 First, I show a concrete example where a documentary tries to explain why Switzerland is so rich.
-Then, I will argue that they only provide plausible but unverified claims, no real argumentation.
-Finally, I argue that such incomplete arguments train the viewer to be uncritical and to accept terrible arguments too easily.
+Second, I will argue that they only provide plausible but unverified claims, no real argumentation.
+Third, I argue that such incomplete arguments train the viewer to be uncritical and to accept terrible arguments too easily.

-## The Swiss
+## Act I: The Swiss

 For a concrete example, let's take a documentary on [why Switzerland is so rich](https://www.youtube.com/watch?v=jXvSawDj4iQ).
 I am not picking on this one in particular, most others do the same mistake.